 It is not unusual to see bumblebees in Autumn.
 Queens are still about, storing up some reserves before hibernation.
 What I found unusual is a worker of a Bombus pascuorum collecting pollen in my patch of Lamium maculatum today.
 The bumblebee visited each flower inserted its head deep into it and as exiting, wiped its furry back with its rear legs collecting the pollen on its corbicula or pollen basket.
 I understand that bumblebees collect pollen for their larvae, so there must be still be B. pascuorum active nests this late in the year.

 Female spiders tend to be larger than males.
 Large females are thought to be selected for as they can produce more eggs.
 The relative size differences between males and females depend on the type of competition between males, that is, on the importance of intra-sexual selection.
-When males do not compete much with one another they are smaller than females, whereas when there are male-male contests fr females, then large males are selected for and size differences with females become smaller.
-The spider, Metellina segmentata, is an orb spider common during september and october, when most mature individuals are found.
+When males do not compete much with one another they are smaller than females, whereas when there are male-male contests for females, then large males are selected for, and size differences with females become smaller.
+The spider, Metellina segmentata, is an orb spider common during September and October, when most mature individuals are found.
 Males are more powerfully built and have longer legs than females, suggesting that male-male contests occur in this spider.
 When young, males build their own webs to hunt insects, but upon reaching their final moult, they mature and start searching for female webs.
 Once they encounter a receptive female web - likely through detecting a pheromone - they adopt a curious sit and wait strategy.
 They have to wait, often days, until a large fly falls in the web.
 Only when the female starts eating the fly does he starts his courtship, taking advantage of the diminished cannibalistic tendencies of sated females.
 Of course, during this wait, other suitors might arrive to the female's web and when two males encounter each other fights follow.
 Males are often injured or killed in these fights, where the larger male has an advantage and this is what provides the selective pressure for powerfully built males.

 The mature female Metellina on the top photo has hung her web on a tomato plant since at least mid september.
 I haven't noticed any males but I shall keep an eye for these in the next days.